NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 ## Defining packages manually outside Nixpkgs {#lisp-defining-packages-outside}

-Lisp derivations (`abcl`, `sbcl` etc.) also export the `buildASDFSystem` function, which is the same as `build-asdf-system`, except for the `lisp` argument which is set to the given CL implementation.
+Lisp derivations (`abcl`, `sbcl` etc.) also export the `buildASDFSystem` function, which is similar to `build-asdf-system` from `packages.nix`, but is part of the public API.

-It can be used to define packages outside Nixpkgs, and, for example, add them into the package scope with `withOverrides` which will be discussed later on.
+It can be used to define packages outside Nixpkgs, and, for example, add them into the package scope with `withOverrides` which will be discussed later.

 ### Including an external package in scope {#lisp-including-external-pkg-in-scope}